 "Basically, they're sealing off the area, not letting anyone in, making sure it's clear of people," he said.

-The News-Miner reported that high winds caused problems for the firefighters, who came from three area departments.
+Fairbanks Daily News-Miner reported that high winds caused problems for the firefighters, who came from three area departments.

-Roberts said the scene was too convulsed to make an exact determination if the suspected blast was the cause.
+Roberts said the scene was still too convulsed to make an exact determination if the suspected blast was the cause.
 He said investigators would be on the scene through the night and state fire marshals would respond in the morning.

 Cantwell is located just outside the eastern boundary of Denali National Park and about 175 miles north of Anchorage.